MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/02-search-skills.md

 10. In the output, find the **Name** value that corresponds with the location of your resource group (for example, for *East US* the corresponding name is *eastus*).
 11. In the **setup.cmd** script, modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for your subscription ID, resource group name, and location name.
 Then save your changes.
-12. In the terminal for the **23-custom-search-skill** folder, enter the following command to run the script:
+12. In the terminal for the **02-search-skill** folder, enter the following command to run the script:

     ```
     setup
     ```

-    > **Note**: The Search CLI module is in preview, and may get stuck in the *- Running ..* process.
-If this happens for over 2 minutes, press CTRL+C to cancel the long-running operation, and then select **N** when asked if you want to terminate the script.
-It should then complete successfully.
-    >
-    > If the script fails, ensure you saved it with the correct variable names and try again.
+    > **Note**: If the script fails, ensure you saved it with the correct variable names and try again.

 13. When the script completes, review the output it displays and note the following information about your Azure resources (you will need these values later):
     - Storage account name
     - Storage connection string
-    - Azure AI Services account
-    - Azure AI Services key
     - Search service endpoint
     - Search service admin key
     - Search service query key